AniSoph/The-Elusive-Green-Experiment/README.md

 # The-Elusive-Green-Experiment

 In recent years the rise of social movements and political parties, concerned with climate protection, indicate a change in the  awareness of environmental issues.
 This greater awareness is reflected in an increase in environmentally friendly behaviour.
-People start caring about waste recycling or about using environmentally friendly mobility.
+People start caring more often about waste recycling or using environmentally friendly mobility.
 However, not everyone is actually doing that.
 There is a notable gap between people saying that they want to act sustainable and how they actually behave as a consumer ((PROVE) consumer attitude-behaviour gap).
-Customers may do small things to have a good feeling of being environmentally friendly and keep this act as a justfication for subseuent non environmentally friendly behaviour (QUOTE).
-One example is the purchase of ecofriendly products like recycled clothes in an online store and order it via shipping.
-Especially in the context of online purchase, a non-environmental friendly behaviour of someone who might be environmentally conscious becomes visible.
+Customers may do small things to have a good feeling of being environmentally friendly and use this act as a justfication for subsequent non-environmentally friendly behaviour (QUOTE).
+One example is the purchase of ecofriendly products like recycled clothes in an online store instead of buying it in a local store.
+Especially in the context of online purchase, a non-environmental friendly behaviour of people who might be environmentally conscious becomes visible.

 Thus, the current environmental trend does not only affect customers but also suppliers of services and goods.
 The present online experiment should therefore uncover whether specific stimuli can convince a customer to use a more ecofriendly delivery choice.